tijanatoskovic/KK_project/README.md

 ## Project Overview

-This project implements a **framework for LLVM optimization plugins**, such as **Dead Code Elimination (DCE) plugin**.
+This project implements a **framework for LLVM optimization plugins**, such as **Dead Code Elimination (DCE) plugin**, **InstCombine plugin**.
 The goal of the framework is to allow multiple custom LLVM passes to be developed, compiled, and run independently, enabling easy experimentation with compiler optimizations.

 The current project includes:

 1. **Dead Code Elimination (DCE)** – removes unused and side-effect-free instructions from LLVM IR.
-2.
+2. **InstCombine** - optimizes and simplifies LLVM IR instructions by combining and transforming instruction sequences into more efficient forms without changing the program's semantics.

 ---